Introduction

 • Accept a payment

-• Start with Quick Start and then Create Payment
+• Start with Quick Start and then continue to Payments.

 • Submit a merchant application